 Yesterday I went out with my friend Martyn for a photographic morning with Richmond Park deers.
-This park just outside of London is famous for its deers but it also has a nice view over the city (albeit from far away) that is perfect for sunrise in some periods.
+This park just outside of London is famous for its deers but also has a nice view over the city (albeit far away) that is perfect for sunrise in some periods.

-Autumn is the rutting season for many deer species, therefore it’s often considered the best time for “deer-watching”.
-Obviously you need to be careful when approaching the deers in their rutting season.
-The advice is to stay at least 50m away but I’d probably stay even further away.
-In the run up to the rut, a stag will weigh around 25 stone and have sharp antlers.
+Autumn is the rutting season for many deer species; therefore, it’s often considered the best time for “deer-watching”.
+Obviously, you need to be careful when approaching the deers in their rutting season.
+The advice is to stay at least 50m away, but I’d probably stay even further away.
+In the run-up to the rut, a stag will weigh around 25 stone and have sharp antlers.
 Being hit by a stag travelling at full speed of up to 30mph is the equivalent of being mown down by a motorbike (plus the piercing).